 Water pollution is not only an environmental issue but also a violation of human rights, as the right to water is championed by the Sustainable Development Goals.

 Katondo, Njalare and Dawa are some of the communities among many who are experiencing the water crisis and access to clean and safe water has been an issue for women and children in Malawi.

 JCED for years has been focused on building resilient and sustainable communities from teaching farmers, mostly women, the methods and benefits of conservation farming to ceramic stove production and afforestation.
 JCED has been building livelihoods as well as giving voice to the voiceless and those most affected by climate change.

-Through partnership with Pump Aid Malawi and GLFx, JCED have installed a safe well in Mbira village to support the group’s ( insert link to stove article here) ceramic stove production and household use.
+Through partnership with Pump Aid Malawi and GLFx, JCED have installed a safe well in Mbira village to support the group’s (See more on the Mbira eco-stove production, here) ceramic stove production and household use.

 The burden is over for the Mbira women who now have access to clean and safe water but many more within the country struggle with access and JCED has continued implementing water projects in Kasungu (T/A Kaomba) in Malawi.
 This is part of their one-year Tasintha Mlimi Project which aims to build the adaptive capacity of farming households to the impact of climate change.
 Under Tasintha Mlimi Water and Climate Resilience, JCED will be installing protected wells and boreholes in communities within the project’s impact area.
 It will also be promoting water harvesting and conservation techniques in response to climate-induced droughts and water scarcity.
 The project is supported by IJI, Jesuiten Weltweit Deutschland and Misean Cara.